Monday, 10 August 2015

 SRI SOMANATHESWARAR TEMPLE, MELPADI

-From Thiruvalam we reached Melpadi.
-We are lucky and the temple was kept open.
-This temple and Arinjaya Cholan’s Pallipadai are under the control of Archaeological Survey of India ( ASI).
+From Thiruvalam, we reached Melpadi.
+We are lucky, and the temple was kept open.
+This temple and Arinjaya Cholan’s Pallipadai are under the control of the Archaeological Survey of India (ASI).
 Some of the important details are as follows.
-This part of this post has been, written as a separate post.
-For the details please click this Link.
+This part of this post has been written as a separate post.
+For the details, please click this Link.

 Moolavar : Sri Somanatheeswarar